 Disadvantages of video games

 Now’s the time to look at the other side of the coin.
-Let’s examine some cons of video games:
+Let’s examine some disadvantages of video games:

 1. Violence (Debated)